Johniereed/thrivecart-coupon/README.md

 Combining Coupon Application with Pre-Selected Pricing Options

-ThriveCart gives you facility to pre-select a specific pricing option while automatically applying a coupon.
+ThriveCart gives you the facility to pre-select a specific pricing option while automatically applying a coupon.

-In order to that, you need to modify your checkout URL by adding both the coupon and the desired pricing plan.
+In order to do that, you need to modify your checkout URL by adding both the coupon and the desired pricing plan.

 For instance, to apply the coupon "abc" and select the second pricing option, your URL would be:

 https://checkouturl.com/product-name/?coupon=abc&plan=2

-With this approach you guarantees that the customer will see the correct pricing option with the discount applied when they arrive at your checkout page.
+With this approach you guarantee that the customer will see the correct pricing option with the discount applied when they arrive at your checkout page.

 Automatically Adding a Coupon Without a Coupon URL to Embedded Carts